 1. What does 192.168.28.57:5421 represent?

-It represents a private IP address (192.168.28.57) and a port number (5421) used to identify a specific service on a local device within a network.
+It’s a combination of a private IP address (192.168.28.57) and a port number (5421) used to identify a particular service or application on a device within a local network.

 2. Is 192.168.28.57:5421 safe to use?